Paintless Dent Repair

-Paintless dent repair (PDR) is an innovative process for repairing minor dents, dings, and hail damage that’s less invasive and faster than conventional auto body repair shops.
-When performed by a professional and experienced paintless dent repair technician, all of this is done without disturbing your car’s original manufacturer paint warranty.
+Paintless Dent Repair (PDR) is an innovative process for repairing minor dents, dings, and hail damage that is less invasive and faster than conventional auto body repair shops.
+When performed by a professional and experienced PDR technician, all of this is done without disturbing your car’s original manufacturer paint warranty.

 Our highly trained professionals use specialized tools to gently massage the dents and dings out from the back of the vehicles panels, restoring the damaged panel to its original shape, never disturbing the outer finish of the panel.
-No sanding, priming or painting is necessary with paintless dent removal.
+No sanding, priming or painting is necessary with PDR.

 In most cases, there is no evidence the dent ever existed.

-- Preserve the value of your car.
-When it comes time to sell your vehicle, your car will keep its pre-damaged value when repaired using the paintless dent removal method.
-And because paintless dent repair, when performed correctly, will also retain its original manufacturer paint warranty.
+When it comes time to sell your vehicle, your car will keep its pre-damaged value when repaired using the PDR method.
+Also PDR, when performed correctly, will retain its original manufacturer paint warranty.

-- Save money.
-Get better results than conventional body work at a fraction of the cost
+Get better results than conventional body work at a fraction of the cost.

-Is Paintless Dent Repair (PDR) a New Dent Removal Technique?
+Is Paintless Dent Repair a new dent removal technique?

 Not at all.
 PDR has been in practice in auto factories around the world for over 40 years, and the general public has enjoyed the benefits of PDR since the late 1980s.
 The thin gauged metal and flexible polyurethane paint of today’s cars makes the PDR process an ideal solution for fixing minor dents, dings and hail damage.